unibo-dtm-se-2425-Cheese-Chase/report/sections/02-requirements/index.md

 - **Cheese**: Collectable items: regular cheese increases score, while special cheese makes cats vulnerable.
 - **Vulnerable state**: A temporary condition where cats can be chased away.
 - **Lives**: The number of attempts Jerry has before the game ends.
-- **Victory / Defeat**: The conditions under which the game ends successfully or unsuccessfully.
+- **Defeat**: The condition under which the game ends unsuccessfully.